-Bass player for Todd Kessler, Kevin Andrew Prchal, Will Phalen, Nicole Amine, and many others.
+Bass player for Todd Kessler, Kevin Andrew Prchal, Nicole Amine, Jess Robbins and many others.

 I am a Chicago based session bass player, singer, multi-instrumentalist, and producer.
-I've played on records by Kevin Andrew Prchal, Jess Robbins, Nicole Amine, Jeremy Keen, Jeremy Junkin and many others.
-Additionally, I've played on and produced many albums by artists including Jake Mack, Louise Kelly, and Andrea Dawn.
+I've played on records by Todd Kessler, Kevin Andrew Prchal, Jess Robbins, Jeremy Keen, Jeremy Junkin and many others.
+Additionally, I've played on and produced many albums by artists including Nicole Amine, Jake Mack, Louise Kelly, and Andrea Dawn.

-I love taking an artist's song to the next level, whether it's with a grooving bass line, background vocals, or any myriad of overdubbed instruments and orchestral arrangements.
-While I hear everything in a song, I always aspire to play to the melody or overall "message" of the music.
+I love taking an artist's song to the next level, whether it's with a grooving bass line, stacked background vocals, or any myriad of overdubbed instruments and orchestral arrangements.
+While I hear every minute detail in a song, I still aspire to play to the melody or overall "message" of the music.

 Click the Contact button to talk to me about playing on your song

 Tell me about your project and how I can help, through the 'Contact' button above.

 I hired Zach to do session bass for a folk Singer-songwriter record I was working on.
 Zach composed great parts, was timely, organized, and a true professional .